A combined XI of forgotten PFA Team of the Year entrants from Premier League history

 CM: David Batty (Newcastle)

-If we’re talking the 96/97 David Batty then this wouldn’t be a surprise, a long way from it in fact.
+If we’re talking about the 96/97 David Batty then this wouldn’t be a surprise, a long way from it in fact.
 But a year after making the highly-coveted XI, the former England international retained his spot among the league’s elite, despite the Magpies finishing 13th.

-And that poor form spilled over to the next season, which saw Kenny Dalglish sacked after just two games and Ruud Gullit installed as head coach – and as part of his Newcastle revolution, the Dutchman sold Batty just three months into his tenure.
+And that poor form spilt over to the next season, which saw Kenny Dalglish sacked after just two games and Ruud Gullit installed as head coach — and as part of his Newcastle revolution, the Dutchman sold Batty just three months into his tenure.

 LM: Arjen Robben (Chelsea)

-One of world football’s greatest ever players.
-A man of Robben’s calibre and pedigree is certainly not lost among the star names in the 2004/05 Team of the Year, but the Dutch flier played just 18 games that season – less than half the overall fixture list, albeit due to injuries.
+One of world football’s greatest-ever players.
+A man of Robben’s calibre and pedigree is certainly not lost among the star names in the 2004/05 Team of the Year, but the Dutch flier played just 18 games that season — less than half the overall fixture list, albeit due to injuries.

-Granted when Robben played he mesmerised and wowed Stamford Bridge in equal measure, which is testament to his ability that he even made the XI having played so few games, but the argument of lack of playing time has been used to count so many stars out of the running over the years.
+Granted, when Robben played he mesmerised and wowed Stamford Bridge in equal measure, which is testament to his ability that he even made the XI having played so few games, but the argument of lack of playing time has been used to count so many stars out of the running over the years.

 ST: Andrew Johnson (Crystal Palace)

 Thierry Henry, Ruud van Nistelrooy, Alan Shearer…Andrew Johnson.
-Between 2000/01 and 2004/05 these were the strikers that dominated the English top-flight, scoring goals at sheer will.
+Between 2000/01 and 2004/05, these were the strikers that dominated the English top-flight, scoring goals at sheer will.

 Three of those names sit in the pantheon of footballing greats, while Johnson is nothing short of a legend at Selhurst Park.
 His incredible 21-goal haul in 2004/05 saw him burst onto the scene, with his meteoric rise to prominence fostering a step up to the England reckoning.
 Unfortunately, his goalscoring exploits weren’t enough to keep the Eagles in the Premier League that season, and he went back down to the Championship the following year.
+Johnson did make a return to the Premier League, of course, turning out for Everton, Fulham and QPR.